master

 The underling protocol is documented at distinct connections mode.

 Add the SSE transport as first of all other transports, as the order is important.
-For that reason, New

 srv := handler.New(generated.NewExecutableSchema(generated.Config{Resolvers: &graph.Resolver{}}))

-// default server
+// Continue server setup:

 srv.AddTransport(transport.Options{})